PraveenGithubAccnt/Business-Directory/README.md

-Business Directory App
+📍 Business Directory
-Overview
-Business Directory is a mobile application built with React Native and Expo, designed to help users discover and explore nearby businesses.
-The app leverages Firebase for its database to store business information and Clerk for secure user authentication.
-With a user-friendly interface, it allows users to search for businesses based on location, category, or other criteria, making it easy to find local services and establishments.
+Business Directory is a mobile application built with React Native (Expo) to help users discover and explore nearby businesses.
+Powered by Firebase for real-time data and Clerk for secure authentication, it offers a seamless way to search for local services, view details, and connect with businesses.

-Features
+✨ Features

-Business Search: Search for businesses by name, category, or location.
+🔍 Search businesses by name, category, or location
-Nearby Businesses: Discover businesses near your current location using geolocation.
-User Authentication: Secure sign-up and login functionality powered by Clerk.
-Business Details: View detailed information about businesses, including address, contact details, and descriptions.
-Real-Time Data: Firebase integration ensures up-to-date business listings and user data.
-Responsive UI: Built with React Native and JSX for a seamless cross-platform experience on iOS and Android.

-Technologies Used

-React Native: Framework for building the mobile app.
-Expo: Development platform for streamlined React Native development.
-JSX: Syntax for building the app's UI components.
-Firebase: Backend for real-time database and storage.
-Clerk: Authentication service for secure user management.
-Node.js: For managing dependencies and running the development environment.
+📍 Find nearby businesses using geolocation
+📋 View detailed business profiles (address, contact, description) 🔐 Secure login and signup with Clerk authentication
+📱 Mobile-first UI with Expo and React Native
+🔥 Real-time business data powered by Firebase

+📸 Screenshots
+Add screenshots or screen recordings here once available

+🚀 Getting Started
 Prerequisites
-Before setting up the project, ensure you have the following installed:

-Node.js (v16 or higher)
-npm or Yarn
+Node.js & npm
-Expo CLI (npm install -g expo-cli)
+Expo CLI:  npm install -g expo-cli

-A Firebase project set up with Firestore enabled
+A Firebase project with Firestore enabled
-A Clerk account with API keys configured
+A Clerk account with API keys
-Android Studio or Xcode for emulator/simulator (optional)

 Installation